Gaganyaan: Gaganyaan Crew Module

+An all-purpose software called SAKHI (Space-borne Assistant and Knowledge Hub for Crew Interaction) created by Vikram Sarabhai Space Centre will assist astronauts on the Gaganyaan space travel mission with a variety of duties, including interacting with one another and locating critical technical information.
+Among its many duties, SAKHI will closely monitor their health, sending data on vital signs including blood pressure, heart rate, and oxygen saturation.
+This information will be extremely helpful in determining the crew's physical state during the Gaganyaan mission.
+Ensuring a smooth communication link, SAKHI will maintain the crew's connection to the ground-based stations and the onboard computer.
+The app will also serve as a reminder for them regarding their sleep patterns, food regimen, and hydration levels.
+An engineering model of the specially designed, portable smart device with SAKHI has been successfully tested by the space facility.
+The process is ongoing for creating a flight approved, production ready model.
+Fastened to their space suits, the digital platform is always readily available.
+Additionally, the astronauts can report their journey using the app in a variety of formats, such as voice notes, texts, and photos.

 Service module

 The Gaganyaan Spacecraft will have a 2.9 t service module is powered by liquid propellant engines.
-The crew module is mated to the service module, and together they constitute 8.2 t orbital module.It will power the spacecraft and run its main engines during orbit circularization, on-orbit control, de-boost manoeuvring and Service Module based abort during the ascent phase.
+The crew module is mated to the service module, and together they constitute 8.2 t orbital module.
+It will power the spacecraft and run its main engines during orbit circularization, on-orbit control, de-boost manoeuvring and Service Module based abort during the ascent phase.
 The Liquid Apogee Motor (LAM) engines provide the main propulsive force during the orbit circularisation & de-boost phases, while the Reaction Control System (RCS) thrusters ensures precise attitude control.
+The Gaganyaan Service module will also pyrotechnic bolts to disconnect itself from the C-32 stage and from the crew module.
+In an emergency scenario, It can fire its RCS engines to pull itself away from the launch vehicle.

+The SM is linked to the CM via the Crew Module Service Module - Connect Disconnect System (CS-CDS).
+All electrical connections between CM and SM as well as the hydraulics connections for the ECLSS takes place through CS-CDS.
+This system consists of two umbilicals, CSU-1 & CSU-2, one each at CM and SM side.
+After separation of SM from CM at CSU-1, CSU-2 on CM side is separated before re-entry of CM.

 The Service Module Propulsion System (SMPS) will perform an orbit raising manoeuvre allowing Gaganyaan to reach 400 km in low Earth orbit (LEO), then remain docked during a deorbit burn until atmospheric reentry.
 It will use an unified bipropellant system consisting of MON-3 and Monomethylhydrazine as oxidizer and fuel, having five main engines derived from ISRO's liquid apogee motor with 440 N thrust and sixteen 100 N reaction control system (RCS) thrusters.As of July 2025, ISRO has completed all development programmes and qualification tests related to the SMPS system.